 The District's Annual Required Contribution (ARC) represents the employer contribution that would be needed each year to fund the retiree health care benefits over a period not exceeding 30 years.
-The District's ARC was calculated to be \$13.2 million and \$27.3 million for 2013 and 2012, respectively.
-The actual contribution for 2013 and 2012 was 256% and 130% of the ARC, respectively.
+The District's ARC was calculated to be \$13.2 million for 2014 and 2013.
+The actual contribution for 2014 and 2013 was 255% and 256% of the ARC, respectively.
 Details about both of these indicators are found in the Statistical section of the CAFR.

-The increase in the funded ratio and resulting decrease in the ARC were due to changes in actuarial assumptions to more accurately reflect claims experience for the Plan, the significant amount of advance funding contributions from the District well ahead of the funding policy requirements, and investment returns that outperformed the Plan's assumed rate of return.
+The increase in the funded ratio was due to changes in actuarial assumptions to more accurately reflect claims experience for the Plan, and the significant amount of advance funding contributions from the District well ahead of the funding policy requirements.
 The District is well on its way to meet its goals of providing financial stability to the Plan.